AnonymousHacker1279/ImmersiveWeapons/README.md

 When looking at the mod file, the version looks like
 this: `ImmersiveWeapons-<Minecraft version>-<Immersive Weapons version>`.
 For example, `ImmersiveWeapons-1.18.2-1.15.0`.
-The Minecraft version is simple: it only changes when the mod is updated to newer versions of Minecraft.

-The Immersive Weapons version is a bit more complex:
-When the first number changes (**1**.15.0), it is a major change.
-For example, changing from an in-dev to a full release.
-This probably won't ever change.
-When the second number changes (1.**15**.0), it is a minor change.
-For example, adding new features, improvements, etc.
-These are usually content releases or large rewrites.
-When the third number changes (1.15.**0**), it is a bugfix/patch.
-These are small changes that correct behaviors or otherwise add small functionalities.

-You should always update to the latest bugfix/patch version.
-Updating to the latest minor version is also recommended, but can be treated with a lower priority.
-Read the update changelogs associated with new releases for any important information about that release.

 This table lists the latest Immersive Weapons version for a Minecraft version.
 If anything is listed other than **Latest**, consider it to be at the End of Life.
 In some cases, an older version will receive bugfixes should the